kentik/synth_tools/README.md

   | match all (logical AND)  | matches if all rules in the list match                        |all: `list of rules`                                                             | all: <br>  - label: gateway<br>  - site.site_name: Ashburn DC3                       |
   | one_of_each              | produces set of candidate matches and matches 1 object to each|one_of_each:<br>`attribute1`: `list of values`<br>`attribute2`: `list of values` | one_of_each:<br>site.site_name: \[siteA, siteB\]<br>device_type: \[router, gateway\] |

+Attribute value match (including match via a function) can be negated using `!` as the first character of the value.
+Example: `type:!dns`.

 The `all` and `any` operators can be nested allowing to construct complex expressions.
 Example of matching `router` type devices in `siteA` and `gateway` devices in `siteB`